-You've made out with your guy a million times so you figure your first kiss will be a breeze; you've totally got this.
-Then the wedding finally arrives and your stomach is all in knots and you just bumped heads trying to lock lips in front of everyone.
+You've made out with your guy a million times, so you figure your first kiss as a married couple will be a breeze.
+Then the wedding finally arrives and your stomach is all in knots and you end up bumping heads trying to lock lips in front of everyone.
 Unfortunately, it happens to the best of us.
 To avoid a potentially embarrassing moment on your big day (albeit a really funny story later down the line), heed the advice of these wedding planners, who know all too well about first kiss awkwardness.

 The easiest way to approach your first kiss, according to Tracie Domino, founder of Tracie Domino Events, is to treat it like you're on stage and practice, practice, practice.
 "Know what foot you will step forward with and where your arms will go," she says.
 "Also, it's critically important to kiss longer than you think is necessary to ensure the photographer gets a great shot.
 If it's a quick peck, they could miss it!"
-(Think Drew Barrymore in the Wedding Singer—she practices several different types of first kiss with Robbie before her big day!
-But you should probably practice with your actual groom ...)
+Think Drew Barrymore in The Wedding Singer—she practices several different types of kisses with Robbie before her big day!

-Keep in mind that this is the man of your dreams, not some hunky actor on screen, so if you don't give long, passionate kisses in real life, you may not want to do so on your wedding day, warns Greg Jenkins, founder of Bravo Productions.
+Keep in mind that this is the man of your dreams, not some hunky actor on screen.
+If you don't give long, passionate kisses in real life, you may not want to do so on your wedding day, warns Greg Jenkins, founder of Bravo Productions.
 "When you make drastic or severe changes at a moment's notice or catch someone by surprise, there is a greater chance that an awkward situation will be created," he notes.
-Which brings us to our next point...

-Practice makes perfect but only if the final kiss both looks and feels natural.
+Practice makes perfect but only if the final kiss looks and feels natural.
 "I always tell my clients to never overthink any given moment of the ceremony and to do what comes natural," says wedding planner Alicia Falango, owner of Alicia K Designs in San Francisco.
 "This gives them less to 'remember'.
-It's when they are trying to do everything correctly that they fumble and are unnatural," she points out.
+It's when they are trying to do everything correctly that they fumble and are unnatural."